 The ministry of evangelism at the core of its function, evangelism is intended to be the greatest portion of ministry within the church, requiring the greatest number of participants to bring the type of change and impact we hope to see in the lives of those we touch.

-Contact Person: David Yancy
+Contact Person: Vacant

 The Purpose of the Deacon Ministry shall be to share with the Pastor the oversight of the church.
 We are assigned to provide organizational service, and coordinate with the pastor in the exercise of watch care over the church membership.

 Contact Person: Dr. Emma M. Shell